“GET ON THE BUS” CARSON RIVER WATERSHED TOUR

 Make sure to check out Alpine Watershed Group’s Facebook page for photos of our latest activity!

-The Flow is a quarterly newsletter which delivers news from the Carson River Watershed Community on topics such as non point source pollution; environmental education; floodplain mapping and preservation, noxious weeds and invasive species.
-In addition, The Flow also lists upcoming events of interest to the watershed community.
+The Watershed Connections newsletter delivers news from the Carson River Watershed Community on topics such as non point source pollution; environmental education; floodplain mapping and preservation, noxious weeds and invasive species.
+In addition, Watershed Connections also lists upcoming events of interest to the watershed community.
 Sign up to receive the CRC email list which includes the Newsletter.

 GET INVOLVED WITH OUR PARTNERS THROUGHOUT THE WATERSHED